shavenwarthog/johntellsall/class/django-queryset2/index.rst

 Iterators
 =========

-iterator ~ stream
+Iterator Review
 -----------------

-An iterator is a *stream* of data -- sort of a restricted, very efficient list
+An iterator is a *stream* of data |---| sort of a restricted, very efficient list.

 >>> list([1,2])
 [1, 2]